It’s a long way to fall from a skittish horse

 the breast is not struck

-(From the Rubrics of the Missale Romanum 1962, section XIII.
-Submitted by Dale Wisely)
+From the Rubrics of the Missale Romanum 1962, section XIII.
+By Dale Wisely.

 Hostage etiquette